coderofsalvation/webhookmonkey/README.md

 * The api documentation is generated at `http://localhost:3000/doc`, and a swagger url at `http://localhost:3000/model`
 * The [webhook editor](https://npmjs.org/package/node-red) can be visited at `http://localhost:3001`

-By default, the api is just an simple example of incident storage, which the webhook editor orchestrates.
+By default, the api is just simple storage of simple example of event/incident storage.
-However, it can be extended to do much more.
+The webhook editor applies some example logic.
-Right now it demonstrates this incident mangement cycle:
+Right now it extracts incidents from webhooks or ping-fails like so:

 <img src="doc/incidents.png"/>

+However, in the scriptable editor allows you to extend it with any (js) logic.

 ## Doing api requests